MicrosoftDocs/Viva/Viva/glint/preview-manage-enable-Engage-programs.md

 1. Select the **vertical ellipses** next to the cycle to be previewed.
 2. Select **Preview**.
 3. Select the user whose survey you'll preview.
-4. To preview the survey invitation email, check **Send a sample pulse invite to**.
+4. To preview the survey invitation email, check **Send a sample survey invite to**.

     > [!NOTE]
    > The user you select will not receive a preview survey invitation email.